Physical and archaeology: modern detection tools

 Chemical analysis Determines the composition of materials, essential for dating.

 In the quest to unveil the secrets of the past, physics and archaeology come together through modern detection tools.
-These technological advances allow for the exploration of the subsurface without altering hidden heritage, offering new perspectives on our ancestors.
-This article examines the synergies between these two fascinating fields, highlighting the innovative techniques and tools that are revolutionizing archaeological research.
+These technological advances allow for the exploration of the subsurface without altering the hidden heritage, offering new perspectives on our ancestors.
+This article examines the synergies between these two fascinating fields, emphasizing the innovative techniques and tools that are revolutionizing archaeological research.

 Geophysics: a valuable ally